Catholic Church in India

+The majority, about 78.3%, belong to the Latin Church, the rest are Syrian Catholic Christians.
+The Syro-Malabar Church, one of the Eastern Catholic Churches, makes up around 19.7% of Indian Catholics, while the Syro-Malankara Church accounts for approximately 2.0%.
+These figures reflect the diverse liturgical traditions within Indian Catholicism, with Eastern Catholic communities primarily based in the Malabar region (present-day state of Kerala).

 History

 Early Christianity in India

 Christianity reached India in AD 52 when Thomas the Apostle reached Muziris in Malabar Coast presently called the state of Kerala.
 He preached Christianity in Eastern and Western coasts of India.
 These Saint Thomas Christians are known as Nasrani, which is a Syriac term meaning Follower of the Nazarene Jesus.
 The Christian community in India later came under the jurisdiction of Bishops from Persia.
 Historians estimate this date to be around the fourth century.
-As a result, they inherited East Syriac liturgy and traditions of Persia.
+As a result, they inherited the East Syriac liturgy and traditions of Persia.
 Later, when the Western missionaries reached India, they accused this community of practicing Nestorianism, a heresy that separates Christ's divinity from his human nature.
 They formed the most ancient church, diocese, and metropolitan province in the Indian subcontinent and the Far East.
 The East Syriac diocese of India was elevated as a metropolitan province in the eighth century by Patriarch Ishoyab III.
-In the words of Pope John Paul II, this community, while being a part of the East Syriac Church, had never broken the communion with the worldwide catholic Church explicitly.
+In the words of Pope John Paul II, this community, while being a part of the East Syriac Church, had never broken the communion with the worldwide Catholic Church explicitly.
 Today, the continuity of this early Christian community is found in the Syro-Malabar Catholic Church, an Oriental Church in communion with Catholic Church, following East Syriac traditions.